raml2html/markdown-theme/README.md

-# raml2html markdown template
+# raml2html markdown theme

-A raml2html template for rendering RAML to Markdown.
+A raml2html theme for rendering RAML to Markdown.

 ## Install
 ```